achalshahp/TwitterIntuit_old/README.md

 5. Use the application on your browser or by doing requests to the API
     If running from a browser go to : http://localhost:8080/TwitterIntuit/
   * to use the endpoints of the application, you first need to successfully login
+6. Alternatively, for testing the CRUD actions you can even use [Postman](www.getpostman.com).